George Floyd & The Enduring Disregard For Black Humanity

 ”

 Neely was an unhoused Black man on a New York City subway pleading for someone to see him.
 His actual calls were for food and water — basic human necessities — but at their core, his cries were simply a plea for help.
 According to accounts, Neely was yelling and in distress.
 He wasn’t harming anyone.
 And yet, a white former marine named Daniel Penny put him in a chokehold for 15 minutes (according to one onlooker), effectively killing him.
-Penny has expressed no remorse for his actions — maintaining he was acting in self defence — and, like Chauvin before him, has received an outpouring of support and defence from strangers.
-These people have been able to find empathy for men who behaved so callously, but not for their victims.
+Penny has expressed no remorse for his actions and, like Chauvin before him, has received an outpouring of support and defence from strangers.
+These people have been able to find empathy for men capable of so callously killing another, but not for their victims.
 They have become white knights, saviours of civility, while Both Floyd and Neely were stripped of their humanity to become hashtags.
-As we’re watching Neely’s legacy form in real time — as a figurehead of the fight for people experiencing homelessness or as a dangerous lunatic who deserved to die — I can’t help but see the obvious parallels between him and Floyd, and the glaring ways in which the media, the police, the public, and their perpetrators refused to treat them with a shred of human decency.
+As we’re watching Neely’s legacy form in real time — as a figurehead of the fight for people experiencing homelessness or as a dangerous lunatic who deserved to die — I can’t help but see the obvious parallels between him and Floyd, and the glaring ways in which the media, the police, the public, and their killers refused to treat them with a shred of human decency.

 Advertisement